Realizability of Rectangular Euler Diagrams: One-Dimensional Euler Diagrams

-One dimensional Euler diagrams are well-suited for a readable representation of the data of a representable corresponding formal context.
-Consider for example the formal context from \cref{fig:eu} without the object Croatia.
+One dimensional Euler diagrams are well suited for a readable representation of the data of a representable corresponding formal context.
+Consider for example the formal context in \cref{fig:eu} without the object Croatia.
 We can represent this context with the corresponding Euler diagram from \cref{fig:1d}.
 Even a reader with no prior training should be able to recognize the memberships of the different states purely from this diagram.

 Note that it is however not possible for every formal context to be represented by a one-dimensional Euler diagram.
 In fact, the same context from \cref{fig:eu} cannot be represented if we include all objects.
 To see this, consider only the three attributes European Union, Schengen, and EEA and the three objects Croatia, Bulgaria, and Norway.
 A visualization supporting the following argument is depicted in the right part of \cref{fig:eu}.
 Start with the interval representing the European Union.
 This interval has to contain Bulgaria and Croatia.
-Without loss of generality we can assign Bulgaria a position left to Croatia.
+Without loss of generality we can assign to Bulgaria a position left of Croatia.
 On the one hand, Croatia is not in the EEA and Norway not in the European Union, thus, Norway has to be positioned left of the European Union (Norway 1 in \cref{fig:eu}).
 Furthermore, Bulgaria is not in the Schengen Area in which Norway however is, thus Norway has to be positioned on the right of the European Union (Norway 2 in \cref{fig:eu}).
 Thus, this context cannot be represented using a one-dimensional Euler diagram.

 Before we go in depth on the realizability of one-dimensional Euler diagrams we investigate a property that would be desireable for the diagrams to become more readable.
 That is that the intersections of the intervals should correspond to the intents of the formal concepts.
 To determine this, we define the property of being conceptual as follows.